aman190202/AutoEncoders/README.md

 ![image2](images/architecture.png)

-## Model 1 :
+# Application of AutoEncoders in Image Colorization

-Attempting to convert black and white images to colorful ones via training black and white encoded images to decode to a colorful one.
+With the application of AutoEncoders, I am trying to colorize Black and white images, by providing these images as an input and a colored version of these images as a decoded output.
+The detailed model with implementation can be found [here](ImageColorization_attempt2.ipynb).

-### Dataset Creation :
+## Dataset
-COCO-2017's validation dataset has been used over here to limited GPU capacity.
-Two different attempts are made via different model architecture.
+The COCO-2017 Dataset's validation directory is used over here in the model due to the system's limited storage capacity.

-1. The first model involves resizing images to dimensions of 256 and then converting them to black and white
+## Analysis

-2. The second model involves resizing images to dimesions of 160x160.
+A training dataset of 3000 images depicted a promising results, with the best ouputs in images regarding nature and animals.